json-api/json-api/examples/index.md

 ```

 > Note: The above example URI shows unencoded `[` and `]` characters simply
 for readability.
-In practice, these characters must be percent-encoded, as
+In practice, these characters should be percent-encoded, as
 noted in the base specification.
+See "[Square Brackets in Parameter Names](/format/1.1/#appendix-query-details-square-brackets)".

 ## <a href="#pagination" id="pagination" class="headerlink"></a> Pagination Links